bc-computing/gus-automation/plotFigs/README.md

    - This would be a cleaner implementation
    - Already completed for fig 8
 - Need to do plotting code for figs9, 10, 12
+- NOTE much of the info below in this readme is for the old way of plotting

 ## Background